einfachKim/powerplatformhacks/create_planner_checklist/README.md

 ## Overview
 This Power Automate Flow is designed to automate tasks in SharePoint and Planner.
 It retrieves items from a SharePoint list, processes each item, creates tasks in Planner based on the SharePoint items, and updates task details accordingly, adding subtasks to the specific tasks.

+## How to use?
+Copy the json payload and insert it via STRG+V into your flow.
+Adjust all missing connections and choose your SharePoint List and Planner

 ## Flow Actions

 ### 1. Get Items from SharePoint